 - Misrepresentations or false logic

 - Inaccurate portrayal of information

-- Logical fallacies = arguments in which a conclusion doesn't follow logically from what preceded it
+- Logical fallacies = arguments in which a conclusion doesn't follow logically from what preceded it.
+Example: individual making the contention joins two occasions that happen consecutively and accepts that one created or caused the other.

-- Negativity bias = trusting negative information over positive
+- Negativity bias = trusting negative information rather than positive

 - Confirmation bias = tendency to search for, interpret, favor, and recall information in a way that affirms one's prior beliefs

 - Fake experts

 - Disregard evidence

 - Discredit actual experts